Anthopleura artemisia (Pickering in Dana, 1848)

 species much less commonly than the two other species.
 Some references

 say they contain algal symbionts, but some recent information suggests

-that they do not.
+that they do not even though they may sometimes be green in color.
 In British Columbia this species has been observed

 feeding on spawned herring eggs.